 Federally subsidized aquaculture puts natural wild stock fisherman out of business.
 Our food sources need to be one of our highest priorities.
 We'll be adding information about sustainable commercial fisheries to this site to keep you informed.
 Please support sustainable wild fisheries.

-Independence Day-July 4th, 2014-RI Quahoggers, "Buckskin Giants of the Eastern Frontier"-The Spirit of Independence!
+Independence Day-July 4th, 2014-RI Quahoggers, "Buckskin Giants of the Eastern Frontier"-The Spirit of Independence! (scroll down for story)

 Each morning, dedicated groups of quahoggers leave from docks scattered throughout Narragansett Bay to dig up the natural and native bounty waiting to be harvested.
 Twenty-plus years ago, more than 2,000 commercial fishermen were quahoggers; this year there are 534 active licensed commercial quahoggers, and even fewer call it their full-time profession.
 Robert Russo, a twenty-six-year-old Bristol native, shares what it’s like to live the life